 Please note that the above attempts are university-transcending, which means that if you have used a participation attempt elsewhere, it will be subtracted from the number of attempts you still 'have' at VU Amsterdam.

-Example: A student has participated 2 times in the selection procedure of the bachelor Psychology at the UvA, this student can then only participate 1 time in the selection procedure at VU Amsterdam.
+Example: A student has participated 2 times in the selection procedure of the bachelor Psychology at the University of Amsterdam (UvA), this student can then only participate 1 time in the selection procedure at VU Amsterdam.

 Read more about our selection studies.